Hillside with trees and fog

 Twin Peaks Visual Soundtrack

 The Visual Soundtrack is a delightful time capsule of the North Bend and Snoqualmie area from the early 1990s.
 The video crew visited many of the film locations found in Washington State including the former Weyerhaeuser Saw Mill Office.
-This spot was used for some interior locations for the Twin Peaks Sheriff’s Department in the Pilot Episode, Twin Peaks: Fire Walk With Me, and parts of Season 3.
+This spot was used for some interior locations for the Twin Peaks Sheriff’s Department in the Pilot episode, Twin Peaks: Fire Walk With Me, and parts of Season 3.
 The crew captured footage of the same tree painting found in the Pilot.

 Asahel Curtis image